shingkid/tflite_python/README.md

 classifying test/Screenshot 2023-06-02 at 4.31.51 PM.png
 This is a  volcano , classified with Accuracy : 98.44 %. in  0.049 seconds
 ```

+Note : For Python 3.9.x , tflite 2.7.0 (and for earlier versions, we have to downgrade to 2.5.0